icub-tech-iit/documentation/docs/upgrade_kits/head_4k/support.md

 ## Kinematics

 Due to mechanical design constraints, the kinematics of the upgraded head underwent slight changes.
-While the DH table is the same as the v2 (see: [Head V2 Kinematics](../../icub_kinematics/icub-forward-kinematics/icub-forward-kinematics-head.md)), the end-effector matrix changes to (1)
+While the DH table is the same as the v2 (see: [Head V2 Kinematics](../../icub_kinematics/icub-forward-kinematics/icub-forward-kinematics-head.md)), the end-effector matrix changes to:

 $$
 \begin{equation}